 - Private residents or homeowner associations maintain private roads or roads constructed in private subdivisions

-To report a problem on a county road, please call our office or submit a maintenance request.
+To report a problem on a county road, please call our office or email us.

 We are looking for your comments on how we are doing with maintenance, let us know at: HOW ARE WE DOING?